 You never sleep deeply during the Transcontinental, because you can never escape the presence of that race clock.
 Your brain won’t let you drop your guard too low.
-I wake before my alarm again.
+It’s absurd but I wake before my alarm again.
 In the seconds it takes to re-enter the physical world my body feels like a rocket being prepared for launch.

 Achilles throbbing?
 Check.